 Writing Secure Code: A Developer's Guide to Thwarting Security Exploits

-Years ago, I discovered a glaring SQL injection vulnerability in an internal application during a routine code review.
+Years ago, I discovered a glaring SQL injection vulnerability in an application I was reviewing.
 The sinking feeling that washed over me was like finding a door left unlocked overnight in a dangerous neighborhood.
 It was a wake-up call that fundamentally changed how I approach development - writing secure code isn't just a best practice, it's a moral imperative.

-That incident happened early in my career, and I still remember the quiet panic as we scrambled to patch it before anyone noticed.
+That incident happened early in my career, and I still remember the quiet panic as I worked to patch it before anyone noticed.
 But someone had noticed - our security team had been tracking unusual database queries for weeks.
 What I thought was a minor oversight could have exposed thousands of user records.

 How It Works